AcceleratedLinux/accelerated-linux/linux/Documentation/firmware-guide/acpi/namespace.rst

 Description Table) using its first entry, the data within the FADT includes various fixed-length entries that describe fixed ACPI features of the hardware.
-The FADT contains a pointer to the DSDT (Differentiated System Descripition Table).
+The FADT contains a pointer to the DSDT (Differentiated System Description Table).
 The XSDT also contains entries pointing to possibly multiple SSDTs (Secondary System Description Table).